Page de couverture de Warhead

 À propos de cet audio

-In Warhead, Nicholas Wright takes us on a journey through the brain to show us how it shapes human behaviour in conflict and war.
-Drawing on his neuroscience expertise and over a decade’s work with the Pentagon, Wright also reveals that, whether we like it or not, the brain is not only built for everyday life, but is wired for conflict.
-Whether that be in the office or on the battlefield.
+In Warhead, Nicholas Wright takes us on a fascinating journey through the brain to show us how it shapes our behaviour in conflict and war.
+Drawing on his work as a neuroscientist, and over a decade advising the Pentagon and the UK Government, Wright reveals that, whether we like it or not, the brain is wired for conflict–in the office or on the battlefield.

 ©2025 Nicholas Wright (P)2025 Macmillan Audio